Shylie/lice/README.md

 	- `atlas` — A texture atlas¹ for drawing the map.
 	- `tileWidth` — Pixel width of a single tile in the atlas.
 	- `tileHeight` — Pixel height of a single tile in the atlas.
-3. Set up the map data² like so: `map:setTile(x, y, z, 1)`.
+3. Set up the map data² like so: `map:setLayerID(x, y, z, id, layer?)`.
 4. Draw the map in `love.draw` with `map:draw(x, y, areaX?, areaY?, areaZ?, centerX?, centerY?, centerZ?)`.

 ---
 ## Footnotes

 ¹ Texture atlases are expected to be a grid of `tileWidth`×`tileHeight` tiles.
-A 4×4 grid of 32×32 textures would have IDs as follows:
+A 4×4 grid of textures would have IDs as follows:
 <table>
     <tr>
         <td>1</td>